-By the end of 2013, there will be 19 Cirque du Soleil troupes performing somewhere in the world, changing acts and performers with time.
-Eight will be decade-plus Long Runners.
+As of 2014 there are 20 different Cirque du Soleil troupes performing somewhere in the world, changing acts and performers over time.
+Several are decade-plus Long Runners.
 And the merchandise tents keep getting bigger and bigger with each new tour...

 Speaking of Las Vegas, many shows besides Cirque manage decade-plus runs at one specific casino theatre with occasional updates; the oldest, Jubilee! at Bally's, has been there since 1981.

 Andrew Lloyd Webber's The Phantom of the Opera has been running in London since 1986, and on Broadway since 1988.
 Foreign sit-down productions run rampant, as does merchandising.
-The sequel Love Never Dies intended to do the same, but instead became a mere extension of the original's franchise.
+The sequel Love Never Dies intended to do the same, but instead serves as an extension of the original franchise.

 William Shakespeare.
 His work has been going strong for four hundred years now.
 It's all long since become part of the public domain, but because of that it's a cash cow for both theatres and publishers who don't need to pay royalties to perform it.

-Agatha Christie's The Mousetrap, which has run on the West End since 1952 for over 23,000 performances.
+Agatha Christie's The Mousetrap, has been running in the West End since 1952, logging over 23,000 performances.

 Musicals in the Netherlands are advertising with "<SHOW> WILL STOP SOON!
 GET YOUR TICKETS NOW!" and continue for years.